moxio99/Sourcerer-The-Sourcing-Client/README.md

 <br>

-> **Heads up: this is a beta.** this tool is solely developed by a single person, so it's not throughly tested, nor it is regularly updated.
+> Please note that this tool is solely developed by a single person, so it's not throughly tested, nor it is regularly updated.
 I built this tool to make it easier for those finding suppliers on products they're looking for, just by a click of a button.
 I don't regularly update this and it's pretty much in beta.
 If the searches are successful, that's a good thing, if it breaks, that's on me, I'm still working on this project.
 Please note this isn't abandoned, but it isn't my main focus aswell.

 <br>